-The Night Day is an instant snapshot of that life without the sun, more than 10 years of reporting on people who make and remake the night in Paris and everywhere Keffer goes.
+An instant snapshot of that life without the sun, more than 15 years of reporting on people who make and remake the night in Paris and everywhere Keffer goes.
 The stars, the unknown, the opportunists, the organizers, the enthusiasts, the dancers, the creators.
 Some left, others are not even arrived yet, here is the incredible diversity of this world, this universe, that few knows.

 The night is the subconsious of the day

 As a child, I hated going to sleep.
 I kept saying that I was not sleepy - which was true, I’ve never felt sleepy my whole life -, my parents persisted every night on sending me to bed.
 What had gotten into them?
 Why punishing me in such a cruel manner?
 Convinced that they were hiding something from me, I set my alarm clock to ring at three in the morning, leaped out of my bed and traversed the apartment, shrouded in darkness.
 Nothing.
 Silence reigned.
 But I just needed to get to a living room window to hear some noise and see the shining lights of Paris.

 That was the secret.
 Outside, life went on.
 Another life, stranger, more mysterious than the one we led during the day and from which children were not witnesses of.
 I went back to sleep excited.
 I did not know that I would, much later, turn this into a television show, and that for eight years I would be shooting “Paris Dernière”, but I understood that the world was divided in two categories, the ones that went out at night, and the others who remained at home, and I would be a part of the first category.Today, aged fifty and counting, the night still strikes me as being strange.